CodyReichert/CodyReichert.github.io/README.md

 I build [Assertible](https://assertible.com),
 [SimplyRETS](https://simplyrets.com),
 [Identibyte](https://identibyte.com), and other things.
-My main interests are software development, interaction design, and building products and tools that I (and hopefully others) find useful.
+My main interests are software development and web applications and my expertise is in interaction design, user experience, and building products and tools that I (and hopefully others) find useful.

 If you want to stay updated or chat about any of my work, check out